scamcoinxyz/pico/README.md

 * Transactions can be used for coins transfer, send messages or some device actions.
 For example, turn on the smart lamp ([IOT](https://en.wikipedia.org/wiki/Internet_of_things)).

 Notes:
-1. Now using [Teredo](https://en.wikipedia.org/wiki/Teredo_tunneling) tunneling for emulating ipv6 over ipv4.
+1. Now using [Teredo](https://en.wikipedia.org/wiki/Teredo_tunneling) tunneling or [6to4](https://en.wikipedia.org/wiki/6to4) for emulating ipv6 over ipv4.
 2. Cores count has no advantage.
 Single core compute power is more important.
 3. **Horizontal** difficulty for factorization and **vertical** for recurse depth (see `Mining algorithm`).
 4. All miners get a piece of reward for their work, if they done it before the next block will be solved (see `Analysis.Mining reward`).